-Increase in issued share capital of Rawabi Vallianz Offshore Services Company Limited ("RVOS")
+Increase in issued share capital of RVOS

-During the financial year ended 31 March 2020, the Group's subsidiary corporation, RVOS, allotted and issued 162,500 ordinary shares ("Share Allotment") to each of Vallianz Investment Capital Pte Ltd ("VIC"), a wholly-owned subsidiary of the Company, and Rawabi Holding Company Limited ("RHC").
+During the financial year ended 31 March 2020, the Group's subsidiary corporation, RVOS, allotted and issued 162,500 ordinary shares ("Share Allotment") to each of Vallianz Investment Capital Pte Ltd ("VIC"), a wholly-owned subsidiary corporation of the Company, and RHC.
 Following the Share Allotment, the respective shareholding interests of VIC and RHC in RVOS remain unchanged at 50%.
-This resulted in an increase in non-controlling interest of US\$40,150,000.
+This resulted in an increase in non-controlling interests of US\$40,150,000.